MakeSchool-Tutorials/Habitual-Swift4/P04-Modeling-the-Habit/content.md

 ```
 >

-Here we've created a `struct` to hold our structured habit, like the title.
+Here we've created a `struct` to hold our structured habit and added a property for the title.
 Now, to use this `struct`, we'll have to create some habits in-code.

 > [action]